CiscoDevNet/thousandeyes-kubernetes-operator/README.md

    ```
 There are two ways to run a ThousandEyes test:
 - Create a Custom Resource(CR) defined in ThousandEyes Operator
-- Create a Kubernetes Ingress resource with its annotations
+- Create a Kubernetes internal resource with its annotations

 We will create the sample tests with the approaches above to make it more clear: